Particular/docs.particular.net/servicecontrol/upgrades/index.md

 The ServiceControl Management Utility (SCMU) can now be used again to add instances based on the older version.

+> [!NOTE]
-Note: Downgrading the setup can results in SCMU not being able to manage newer instance versions.
+> Downgrading the setup can results in SCMU not being able to manage newer instance versions.